| Guided Meditation |

-A short and easy-to-understand tutorial on the value of remembering to untuck that tail.
+A short, easy-to-understand tutorial on the value of remembering to untuck that tail.

 BONES OF THE SKULL

-This is a great, basic page that lays out the ABCs of the bony structures of the head.
+This lays out the ABCs of the bony structures of the head.

 BONES AND SUTURES OF THE SKULL - VISUALIZED

-This short four-minute video is a marvelous introduction to the fascinating and surprisingly intricate nature of the many parts of the human skull.
+This short four-minute video is an introduction to the surprisingly intricate nature of the many parts of the human skull.

 BRAIN - NORMAN DOIDGE

-The field of neuroplasticity is growing by leaps and bounds (thankfully), and Norman Doidge earns deep bows from manyu of us, and from everyone in that field, for having introduced the lay reader to the idea that the brain is not fixed — that it is neuroplastic with the adaptive ability to reorganize itself.
+The field of neuroplasticity is growing by leaps and bounds, and Norman Doidge earns deep bows from many of us, and from everyone in that field, for having introduced the lay reader to the idea that the brain is not fixed — that it is neuroplastic with the adaptive ability to reorganize itself.

 CRANIOSACRAL THERAPY BASICS

 For anyone new to the field of craniosacral therapy, this page offers an easy-to-understand essay on its history and the principles of the key dimensions of this modality.